bogdan-kulynych/libshe/README.md

 const auto response = ciphertext ^ HomomorphicArray(another_plaintext);
 ```

 Serializes the output and sends it back to the client.
-Note that ciphertext can't be compressed on the server side, so cost for Server → Client communication is significantly higher than that of Client → Server communication.

 Client decrypts the response and obtains the algorithm output in plaintext: